 - Vitamin C: 12 mg (17 percent DV)

-- The seeds of fennel are sugar-coated; they remove bad breath and help in digestion as well
+- Fennel seeds are sugar-coated; they remove bad breath and help digestion

 - Fennel propagates through the seeds